uktrade/dit-clamav-rest/README.md

 use to try out the service.

 ## HTTP Status Codes
-The following HTTP status codes might be returned by the service.
+Here are the main HTTP status codes that are returned by the service.

     GET /check